nadezhda-serafimova/jquery-stoocky-page/README.md

 #### 5. Initialize

-At the end of your page you need to initialize ..... by running the following code.
+At the end of your page you need to initialize it by running the following code.
 Note that all config values are optional and will default as specified below.

 ```javascript
 $('body').stoockyPage();